 It is the school staff's responsibility to provide a safe and orderly learning environment.
 History has shown that certain student actions are not compatible with a "safe" and "orderly" environment.

 Discipline is within the sound discretion of the School's staff and administration.
-Due process ensures that disciplinary action is imposed only after review of the facts and/or special circumstances of the situation.

 School policy will be enforced in close proximity to the school before, during, and after school hours.